genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/03_training-content-day3.md

 ```

 :::tip
 In the example above, you are exposing a view through a data server query.
-It's also possible to inject a View into a request server or even in your event handler code, making it easier to access complex data from multiple tables in your Kotlin or Java code.
+It's also possible to inject a view into a Data Server or even in your Event Handler code, making it easier to access complex data from multiple tables in your Kotlin or Java code.
 Look at package global.genesis.gen.view.repository.*.

 :::

-Run **alpha-deploy:deployConfig** and test the view with Postman or Console.​
+Run `alpha-deploy:deployConfig` and test the view with Postman or Console.​

 ### Exercise 3.1: using views
 :::info ESTIMATED TIME